 Friday, June 19, 2026

-there was a time, some time ago
+there was a time long ago

 when some said